tjhickey724/compiler_design/notes/parsing/README.md

 If a grammar is not LR(0), there might be two or more rules that could be used to reduce the top of the stack, say $A_i\rightarrow\alpha_i$ for $i=1,\ldots,r$.
 If we used the ith rule to reduce the top of the stack, then the next terminal in the string would follow $A_i$ in the derivation, and so it would be in the follow set for $A_i$.
 If the follow sets for all such rules are disjoint, then the grammar is said to be SLR, and we can slightly modify the LR(0) parser to look ahead to the next character to decide which rule to use.

 ### LR(1) parsers
-If a grammar is not SLR, then
+If a grammar is not SLR, then we can modify the LR(0) items to include a lookahead for each rule!
+This method generate a more specific notion of "follow" sets which determines which terminal can follow a non-terminal at a particular node of the parser DFA.
+The challenge with these parsers is that the DFA can be **much** larger than the SLR DFA.

-* LALR(l) - lookahead shift-reduce parsers
+### LALR(l) parsers
-  most commonly used LR parser (efficient in time and space)

-the [javacc compiler generator](./javacc.md) generates a lexical analyzer and an LL(1) recursive descent parser from annotated specifications.
+There are lookahead shift-reduce parsers like ther LR(1) parsers but they generate smaller tables by merging LR(1) states that differ only in the lookaheads for each rule.
+By combining the lookaheads for the same rules, they might generate shift-reduce or reduce-reduce conflicts, but in practice most grammars for programming languages are LALR(1).
+The [sablecc](https://sablecc.org/) parser generator generates an LALR(1) parser from an annotated grammar file and automatically generates a concrete parse tree for the grammar.

+### Earley parsers
-There are parsers for general context free grammars, e.g. [Earley's parser](https://en.wikipedia.org/wiki/Earley_parser).
+There are parsers for general context free grammars, that generate sets of LR(0) items  e.g. [Earley's parser](https://en.wikipedia.org/wiki/Earley_parser).
 These can be useful for parsing Natural Language, but are too inefficient (time complexity of $O(n^3)$) to be useful for programming languages.

-The [javacc](https://javacc.github.io/javacc/) parser generator uses an LL(1) parser while the [sablecc](https://sablecc.org/) parser generator uses an LALR(1) parser.